JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

 		.. code-block:: matlab

-			K = dipolarkernel(args,'Method','explicit')
+			K = dipolarkernel(args,'Method','grid')

-- ``'Knots'`` - Number of powder orientations
+- ``'nKnots'`` - Number of powder orientations
-    If the kernel is computed using the ``'explicit'`` powder averaging, this options specifies the number knots for the grid of powder orientations used for the powder averaging.
+    If the kernel is computed using ``'grid'``, this options specifies the number knots for the grid of powder orientations used for the powder averaging.

     *Default:* ``1001``